CloudCom/goose/README.md

 Edit the newly created script to define the behavior of your migration.

-You can also create a GO migration:
+You can also create a Go migration:

     $ goose create -type go AddSomeColumns
     $ goose: created db/migrations/20130106093224_AddSomeColumns.go